By Dr. Jesse Riley, MS DC

 - Are there any medications or interventions you do now that make it better?
 What about things that make it worse?

-- Do you have any numbness, tingling, or weakness of the area or other areas corresponding with your shoulder?
+- Do you have any numbness, tingling, or weakness of the area or other areas corresponding with your knee?

 - What’s been your experience with this pain thus far?
 Have you already seen anyone for this?

-- How is this shoulder pain inhibiting your day?
+- How is this knee pain inhibiting your day?